Pako2K/dual_function/README.md

 # DualFunction
-C++ class for a function with double behaviour
+C++ class for a function with dual behaviour.

-Use case: change dynamically the behavior of a function by pointing to another function with the same signature (return type and arguments types)
+It allows to change dynamically the behavior of a function by pointing to another function with the same signature (return type and arguments types)

 **Usage example:**